There are bundles of tips and tricks for 16- to 25-year-olds to plot the path to financial independence without getting ripped off.

 Learner driver insurance.
 If you're a learner, it often means being added to parents' or friends' car insurance as an additional driver.
 This can up the cost and put no-claims bonuses at risk.
 But you can get specific policies just for provisional drivers – find full info on all these and more in the Young Drivers' Insurance guide.

 Don't forget to update your address if you move.
 Always tell your insurer where your vehicle is usually kept.
 Where you live has a massive impact on your premium.

 If you have a part-time job, tell your insurer.
 If you forget to declare it, even if you don't use the car to get to work, it could invalidate future claims.

-If your car's uninsured, SORN it.
-All cars need to be insured unless you declare it's off-road.
-The only way out's to apply for a SORN (Statutory Off-Road Notification) declaring your car won't ever be driven.
+If your car's uninsured, 'Sorn' it.
+All cars need to be insured unless declared 'off-road'.
+The only way to do this is to apply for a Sorn (Statutory Off-Road Notification) declaring your car won't be driven.
 However, you do have to park on private land, so you can't leave it on the street.
 See Gov.uk.

 Don't splash the cash as soon as you're paid – BUDGET!